 - To set LOD to 3 millimeters, press right button while plugging in the M1K.
 Cursor moves clockwise in a square to indicate change.

 - To go back to default settings, press both buttons while plugging in the M1K: Angle Snapping now is disabled again and LOD is set to 2 millimeters.
 Cursor moves counter-clockwise in a square to indicate the change.

 The firmware of the M1K is based on the firmware overclock.net user qsxcv developed upon reverse engineering the PixArt 3366 sensor.
 He later used this firmware to make a wireless mouse that had lower input lag than any wired mouse from Logitech.
 See his thread on overclock.net for more information on this: A wireless mouse faster than Logitech's wired ones?
 Oh yes!

 As did qsxcv with his firmware, we made our firmware open-source.
 See our GitHub repository.

-When you plug the M1K into your computer it will run with 1,000 Hertz.
-Thanks to the code of qsxcv the firmware of the M1K fetches new data from the sensor every 125 microseconds.
+When you plug the M1K into your computer it will run with 1,000 Hertz which results in your PC getting new mouse data every 1.0 milliseconds.
+Thanks to the code of qsxcv the firmware of the M1K fetches new data from the sensor every 0.125 milliseconds.
 Put another way: internally the M1K runs at 8,000 Hertz.
 Only when used in conjunction with an overclocked Windows driver though can you actually use the M1K at 8,000 Hertz in Windows.

 Using the M1K at 8,000 Hertz as opposed to 1,000 Hertz reduces input lag by 0.4375 milliseconds on average.